Joey Canoy: Potential match vs. Zhu & Shigeoka

 On December 30, 2024, Canoy, ranked number 5 in the IBF mini-flyweight rankings was ordered to have a title eliminator bout against number 3 ranked Chinese knockout artist DianXing Zhu for the mandatory spot against the reigning champion Pedro Taduran, both camps are given a deadline of January 1, 2025 to negotiate, however, Zhu declined stating that he was not interested in figuring in a title eliminator, hence, former IBF mini-flyweight champion Ginjiro Shigeoka, ranked number 4 steps up instead, Canoy advanced to number 3, whilst Shigeoka retains his position.
 However, the fight was ultimately scrapped as Shigeoka instead pursued an immediate rematch for the IBF world title against Taduran.

 Canoy vs. Sam

 On March 4, 2025, Canoy was scheduled to fight Vietnamese Minh Phat Sam for the vacant WBC International mini flyweight title on April 14, 2025 in Cambodia.
 The bout was later moved to April 27, 2025 at Venue88 in General Santos.
+He won by technical knockout in the 10th round.

+Canoy vs. Collazo

+Canoy was scheduled to challenge WBO and WBA mini-flyweight champion Oscar Collazo at Frontwave Arena in Oceanside, California, USA, on 20 June 2026.
+However, the fight was cancelled just three days before it was due to take place when Canoy failed to obtain a visa to enter the United States.